hardhackerlabs/medup/README.md

 # mn is a markdown editor
-This is my project to lean rust programming language, I will try to build a markdown editor.
+This is my project to learn rust programming language, I will try to build a powerful markdown editor.

-Features:
-* Standard markdown
+Highlight:
-* Vim mode
+* Support Vim mode
+* Support automation commands to edit document
+* Support horizontal layout
+* Better form
+* Support slide mode
-* Based on rust
+* Fast
 * ...

 ---

-> A language empowering everyone to build reliable and efficient software.
+> Rust, A language empowering everyone to build reliable and efficient software.